 Instructions

-Preparations to make Fish Caldine
+Preparations to make Fish Caldin

-Preparing first coconut extract: In a blender, combine coconut, coriander seeds, cumin, peppercorns, cloves, ginger, garlic, turmeric, and green chilies.
-Add 1.5 cups of water and blend to a smooth paste.
-Strain the mixture to extract the first coconut milk.
-This is thick and creamier.
-Always added towards end of cooking the curry.
-Set aside.
+Prepare Caldin paste: In a blender, add coconut, coriander seeds, cumin, peppercorns, cloves, ginger, garlic, turmeric, and green chilies.
+Add 1½ cups of water and blend to a smooth paste.

-Making Goan Caldine Curry
+Making Goan Caldin Curry

-Heat 2-3 teaspoons of oil over medium heat.
-Add the onions and sauté until golden brown.
-Add the tomatoes and sauté until they soften and become pulpy.
+For the curry: Heat oil over medium heat.
+Add onions and sauté until golden.
+Add tomatoes and cook until soft.
 Lower the heat.
-Add the second and third strained coconut milk extracts.
-Stir and cook for 2 minutes.

 Video